History of Lithuania: Under Jagiellonian rulers

 The Jagiellonian dynasty founded by Jogaila (a member of one of the branches of the Gediminids) ruled Poland and Lithuania continuously between 1386 and 1572.

-Following the deaths of Vytautas in 1430, another civil war ensued, and Lithuania was ruled by rival successors.
+Following the death of Vytautas in 1430, another civil war ensued, and Lithuania was ruled by rival successors.
 Afterwards, the Lithuanian nobility on two occasions technically broke the union between Poland and Lithuania by selecting grand dukes unilaterally from the Jagiellonian dynasty.
 In 1440, the Lithuanian great lords elevated Casimir, Jogaila's second son, to the rule of the grand duchy.
 This issue was resolved by Casimir's election as king by the Poles in 1446.
 In 1492, Jogaila's grandson John Albert became the king of Poland, whereas his grandson Alexander became the grand duke of Lithuania.
 In 1501 Alexander succeeded John as king of Poland, which resolved the difficulty in the same manner as before.
 A lasting connection between the two states was beneficial to Poles, Lithuanians, and Ruthenians, Catholic and Orthodox, as well as the Jagiellonian rulers themselves, whose hereditary succession rights in Lithuania practically guaranteed their election as kings in accordance with the customs surrounding the royal elections in Poland.

 On the Teutonic front, Poland continued its struggle, which in 1466 led to the Peace of Thorn and the recovery of much of the Piast dynasty territorial losses.
 A secular Duchy of Prussia was established in 1525.
 Its presence would greatly impact the futures of both Lithuania and Poland.

 The Tatar Crimean Khanate recognized the suzerainty of the Ottoman Empire from 1475.
 Seeking slaves and booty, the Tatars raided vast portions of the grand duchy of Lithuania, burning Kyiv in 1482 and approaching Vilnius in 1505.
 Their activity resulted in Lithuania's loss of its distant territories on the Black Sea shores in the 1480s and 1490s.
 The last two Jagiellon kings were Sigismund I and Sigismund II Augustus, during whose reign the intensity of Tatar raids diminished due to the appearance of the military caste of Cossacks at the southeastern territories and the growing power of the Grand Duchy of Moscow.